vanadium/website/content/syncbase/first-app.md

 ```
 {{/ helpers.hidden }}

-# Want to dive deeper?
+# Want to Dive Deeper?
 Checkout the [Tutorial] to build a full-fledged Todo app and learn more Syncbase
 features such as sharing, batches and discovery.